Esri/arcade-expressions/dashboard_data/WorkforceWorkerNameAssignmentType.md

 1. Check/change config settings (lines 11-15)

 2. Fields returned from Assignments layer (line 26)
-3. Assignments layer filter (line 27) -- more records might impact performance, so filtering here instead of in the Dashboard element can be beneficial
+3. Assignments layer filter (line 27) -- more records may impact performance, so filtering here instead of in the Dashboard element can be beneficial

 ```
 function getTableValue(features, matchValue, matchField, returnFieldName){
+    // Loop through features, return the field name
     for (var f in features){
         if (f[matchField] == matchvalue){
             return f[returnFieldName]